kohler/hotcrp/devel/apidoc/submissions.md

 * param ?p pid: Submission to analyze; use `new` for an unsaved submission.
 * param ?sclass string: Submission class, used when `p=new`.
-* param ?json string: JSON object of prospective `authors` and/or `collaborators` to analyze instead of the saved submission.
+* param ?json string: JSON object of prospective `authors` and/or `collaborators` to apply to the submission before analysis.

+    * oneof unsaved
 * param ?collaborators string: Prospective collaborators text (a form-field alternative to `json`).

+    * oneof unsaved params
 * param ?:authors string: Prospective author fields, `authors:<n>:<field>` (a form-field alternative to `json`).

+    * oneof unsaved params
 * param ?has_authors boolean: Set when supplying `authors:<n>:<field>` fields.

+    * oneof unsaved params
-* response potential_conflicts [object]: The potentially-conflicted PC members.
+* response potential_conflicts [potential_conflict]: The potentially-conflicted PC members.

 # get /{p}/share